-It is a good idea to have a backup copy of the configuration of your IOS device.
+It is always a good idea to have a backup copy of the configuration of your IOS device.
 IOS configurations are usually copied to a TFTP server using the copy command.
 You can backup both the startup configuration and the running configuration of your device.
-The copy commands accepts two parameters: the first parameter is the from location, and the second it the to location.
+The copy command accepts two parameters: the first parameter is the from location, and the second it the to location.

 TFTP is a client-server network protocol used to send and receive files.
 To backup files to a TFTP server, you will have to set it up first.
-You can use the Packet Tracer to do so; just add a Server to your topology, assign it an IP address and enable the TFTP service:
+You can use Packet Tracer to do so; just add a Server to your topology, assign it an IP address and enable the TFTP service:

 To restore the configuration, just switch the order of the parameters – copy tftp startup-config:

 R1#copy tftp: running-config Address or name of remote host ?
 192.168.0.10 Source filename ?
 R1-confg Destination filename [running-config]?
 Accessing tftp://192.168.0.10/R1-confg...
 Loading R1-confg from 192.168.0.10: !
 [OK - 561 bytes] 561 bytes copied in 0 secs

 Notice that we had to specify the filename, along with the IP address of the TFTP server.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.

 We recommend the Cisco CCNA Gold Bootcamp as your main CCNA training course.
 It’s the highest rated Cisco course online with an average rating of 4.8 from over 30,000 public reviews and is the gold standard in CCNA training: